This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 You may also need a machine, called a ventilator, to help you breathe.

-Measures will be taken to help prevent the MERS virus from spreading to other people.
-These measures are called contact and droplet precautions.
+measures will be taken to help prevent the MERS virus from spreading to other people.
 Healthcare providers will wear gloves, mask, and a gown.
 Everyone should wash their hands with germ-killing soap after touching you or leaving your room.
-You may be in a room by yourself, and things that you use will not be shared with others.
+You may be in a room by yourself.
+Items you use will not be shared with others.

-Medicines are given to treat the viral infection and reduce your symptoms.
+may be given to treat the viral infection or reduce your symptoms.

 - Blood tests are used to monitor your condition and your kidney function, and to get information about your overall health.